 One thing I noticed that was truly amazing was how environmentally conscious people were.
-Every single person at the village town had brought their own takeaway coffee cup with them so they weren’t using any single use cups.
-Even kids had their own.
-It was a perfect reminder to run back to the car to grab my Keep Cup.
+Every single person at the village town had brought their own takeaway coffee cup with them.
+There wasn’t a single use cup in sight.
+Even kids had their own reusable cups.
+It was a perfect reminder to run back to the car and grab my Keep Cup.

 You can tell this extends to the land and surrounds as the environment here is quite pristine.
-There was not one scrap of rubbish on the ground whilst I was here.
-My partner James and I were pretty amazed by this.
+I didn’t see one scrap of rubbish on the ground while I was here.
+My fiancé James and I were pretty amazed by this.

 I find when the locals set the example, the visitors follow, and that is exactly what happens here.